Budapest, Hungary – Apple Pay launched this week in Hungary as part of its continued international and European expansion.

-In Hungary, Apple Pay is supported by OTP Bank, the largest financial institution in the country.
+In Hungary, Apple’s payment service is supported by OTP Bank, the largest financial institution in the country.
 And as insider reports pointed out, “it’s important to note that Apple Pay is still rolling out in Hungary.
 This means you might encounter some hiccups during the setup process”.

 You can find out more details about how you can use Apple Pay in Hungary and the main participating retailers on its Hungarian website.

-Apple Pay’s recent roll-out in Hungary is only the latest sign of the contactless payment system’s growing presence in Central and Eastern Europe.
+Apple Pay’s recent roll-out in the Hungary is only the latest sign of the contactless payment system’s growing presence in the CEE region.
 In February, Apple Pay officially launched in the Czech Republic, while rumors have also been circulating about a possible roll-out in neighbouring Slovakia, although the information and/or exact date have yet to be confirmed.